The First Five Years of Rewilding: What to Expect as your Urban Ecosystem Takes Root

 How it looks:

 The soil itself may be compacted, light brown, or grayish with little organic matter.
-It may feel dusty when dry or gluey when wet.
+It may feel dry and dusty or slippery when wet.

 Why logs matter: